prpole/dissertation/prospectus/notes.md

 - Gilman: Herland, "The Yellow Wallpaper,"
 - Norris: The Octopus, The Pit, McTeague

-### Chapter II: Ecotopia and History: Cultural Appropriation and Cultural Reclamation
+### Chapter II: Cliff Cities: History, Cultural Appropriation, and Cultural Reclamation

 This chapter will examine Willa Cather's depiction of Ácoma Pueblo ruins in *Death Comes for the Archbishop* and *The Professor's House* alongside writers